 - Any specific features or functionalities the client wants

-- Branding guidelines, if available
+- Branding guidelines, if available - Documentation

 - Compile all the gathered information into a project brief that will serve as the foundation for the next phases.